-- 29. Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision-making, and transparent reporting of financial and performance information.
-The knowledge and skills of pension fund committee and pension board members is key to this process.
-We will review, conclude and report on: - the governance disclosures in the annual report and accounts - whether the Fund can demonstrate that the governance arrangements in place are appropriate and operating effectively - whether there is effective scrutiny, challenge and transparency on the decision making and on the financial and performance reporting - the quality and timeliness of financial and performance reporting on the Fund's administration and investments - consistency of the annual governance statement and the governance compliance statement with the disclosures made in the financial statements.
+- 29. Governance and transparency is concerned with the effectiveness of scrutiny and governance arrangements, leadership and decision-making and transparent reporting of financial and performance information.
+The knowledge and skills of the Pension Sub-Committee and Pension Board members is key to this process.
+We will review, conclude and report on: - the governance disclosures in the annual report and accounts - whether the Fund can demonstrate that the governance arrangements in place are appropriate and operating effectively - whether there is effective scrutiny, challenge and transparency in decision making and financial and performance reporting - the quality and timeliness of financial and performance reporting on the Fund's administration and investments - consistency of the annual governance statement and the governance compliance statement with the disclosures made in the financial statements.